dshieble/dshieble.github.io/_posts/2004-05-29-data-decisions.md

 The most common pitfall is underspecification.
 The answer to a simple-seeming question like "are users more likely to churn if they see more than 3 ads on their first day" can quickly switch between "yes" and "no" depending on which of several plausible sounding definitions of "churn" or "see more than 3 ads" are chosen.
 Generally only one specification of a question is actually relevant to a business decision.

-For example, a team deciding whether to increase the number of ads that a user sees on the front page needs to define "see more than 3 ads" as "see more than 3 front page ads" to get the right answer for their business problem.
+For example, a team deciding whether to increase the number of ads that a user sees on the front page should refine the question from "see more than 3 ads" to "see more than 3 front page ads" to get the right answer for their business problem.
 We can get to the right specification by adding clarifications to each question until this ambiguity disappears.

 <!-- (see [this article](https://danshiebler.com/2017-10-29-lying-with-data/) for several examples). -->

 Another common pitfall is data "gotchas".
 For example, perhaps the primary dataset that stores ads displayed to users is de-duplicated by ad campaign.
 An analysis that uses this dataset to count the number of ads that a user sees in a day will be an undercount - jeopardizing the correctness of the analysis.
 Making the right decisions requires identifying these gotchas and routing analyses away from them.